UV-C Lights, Effective Sanitizer

 What UV-C Light Do You Need?

-Do you have a small or large room that you want to be sterilized?
-Do you also want to take with you the UV-C light when you travel?
-These are questions you ask yourself to decide.
+Portable UV-C light sanitizer will be useful to sanitize rooms and purchased items from the stores.
+Take a portable UV-C light when you travel.
 Click here for a UV-C light to disinfect a room.
 Use 38 Watts with ozone disinfection for rooms and do disinfection 2 -3 times a week.
 Get one with a timer to set for 5, 10, or 15 minutes and also an auto shut-off feature to prevent an accident.
 Do not touch the body of the lamp or have direct contact with the UV-C light on skin, animals, or plants.
 Safely store any precious paintings before use.
 Close all doors and windows and make sure nobody stays in the room after turning on the unit.
 After disinfection, ventilate the room for 45 minutes by opening the doors and windows.
 If no windows in the room, no worries, just keep the door closed during the 45 minutes.

-I hope this article helps you how you can protect yourself and your family not only from Corona Virus but also from other airborne diseases that can be transmitted through the air from people sneezing, coughing, throat secretions.
-Having one or two of the sterilizer unit will help kill airborne bacteria and viruses.
+I hope this article helps you in deciding what UV-C light sanitizer you can use for protection from Corona Virus and from other airborne diseases that can be transmitted through the air.
+Having one or two sterilizer units will help kill airborne bacteria and viruses.
 The units are very safe if you follow the instructions on how to use them safely.
 You will have peace of mind knowing that you have a weapon to protect yours and the health of your loved ones.

 Please feel free to send me an email if you have a question.
 Always stay well all!